 A conventional, render blocking reference like this to a very small CSS file (<10KB minified & compressed) is appropriate for critical styles that apply to the initially-visible or above-the-fold parts of the page so that users don't see a flash of unstyled content.
 However for non-critical CSS that only applies to below-the-fold content, the render blocking effect negatively impacts page speed.

-Optimize the loading process with a progressive approach to CSS.
+Optimize the loading process with a progressive approach.

 Enter Asynchronous CSS